What Size Pet Carrier Do I Need for My Small Dog?

 If I buy a soft-sided carrier that's a little too big for under the seat, can I just squish it down?

 Sure, you can 'squish' it, but that's how you end up with a dog that feels like they're being compressed in a hydraulic press.
-Airlines have strict dimensions for a reason, and if your carrier is too tall, squishing it usually means your dog can't stand up, which is a big no-no. My friend learned this the hard way and had to pay an extra $125 to check her dog because the carrier was too wide.
+Airlines have strict dimensions for a reason, and if your carrier is too tall, squishing it usually means your dog can't stand up, which is a big no-no. An oversized carrier can mean paying an extra $125 to check your dog because the carrier was too wide.

 Do I really need a special tape measure for my dog, or can I just use a regular one?

 You absolutely do not need a fancy dog tape measure.
 A standard retractable tape measure you probably have in a junk drawer will work perfectly fine.
 Just make sure you have a way to keep it steady while you get the measurements.
-My first dog measurements were done with a kid's toy ruler, and it worked out just fine for determining his length and height.
+Even a basic ruler works fine for determining a dog's length and height.

 What if my dog is really anxious and hates being in a carrier?
 Will a bigger carrier help?

 A bigger carrier *might* help a little if the current one is just too small, but it's not a magic fix for anxiety.
 If your dog is genuinely anxious, you'll need to work on desensitization and counter-conditioning, which involves positive reinforcement to make the carrier a safe space.
-My first dog was terrified of carriers, and it took me three weeks of leaving it open with treats inside before he'd even sniff it before he'd even sniff it.
+A dog terrified of carriers may need weeks of the carrier left open with treats inside before it will even sniff it.

 Could having my dog in a carrier that's slightly too small for a few hours permanently damage their spine?

 While a slightly too-small carrier for a few hours isn't likely to cause permanent damage, it can definitely cause discomfort, stress, and potentially lead to muscle soreness or joint strain.
 Long-term use of an undersized carrier is a different story, and could contribute to skeletal issues over time.
-My old retriever once got stuck in a too-small crate for an afternoon, and he limped for two days afterwards because of the strain.
+A dog left in a too-small crate can end up sore or limping because of the strain.

 I heard that if a carrier has mesh on all four sides, it's automatically airline approved.
 Is that true?

 That's a common myth.
 While good ventilation is a requirement for airline travel, having mesh on all four sides doesn't automatically mean a carrier meets size and structural regulations.
 The primary concern for airlines is whether the carrier will fit under the seat in front of you and if your pet can stand, turn, and lie down comfortably.
-My first attempt at flying involved a carrier that was basically a mesh box, but it was still too tall for the under-seat dimensions and got rejected at the gate.
+Even a soft mesh carrier can be too tall for the under-seat dimensions and get rejected at the gate.

 Sources